 Cash Flow simulations are considered liquidity planning tools and are often used by CFOs and controllers to plan and predict the company’s cash flow.
-Some of the key functionality in this type of dashboard is that it is completely interactive and each component on the screen has a slider that the user can move to increase or decrease that metric and instantly see how that affects the total cash flow shown on the right side of the screen.
-The simulation results in an increase or decrease in cash balance which is then added to the beginning cash balance to display the ending cash balance (lower right hand corner of the screen).
+Key functionality in this type of dashboard includes complete interactivity with a slider for each component on the screen that a user can move to increase or decrease that metric to instantly see how that affects the total cash flow shown on the right side of the screen.
+The simulation displays an increase or decrease in cash balance which is then added to the beginning cash balance to provide the ending cash balance (lower right hand corner of the screen).
 Once the simulation has been completed, the user clicks the links in the lower left corner of the screen to open the balance sheet and cash flow budget input forms where adjustments are made to come up with a new budget or forecast scenario.
-You find an example of this type of dashboard below.
+You will find an example of this type of dashboard below.

 Purpose of Cash Flow Simulations

-Companies and organizations use Cash Flow Simulations to quickly and easily perform what-if scenarios that results in increases or decreases in cash flow.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its liquidity as well as reduce the chances that a lack of scenario planning results in cash flow issues.
+Companies and organizations use Cash Flow Simulations to quickly and easily perform what-if scenarios that result in increases or decreases in cash flow.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a company can improve its liquidity, as well as, reduce the chances that a lack of scenario planning results in cash flow issues.

 Cash Flow Simulation Example